Iran nuclear talks on 'pause' in Vienna after Russian demand

 “For me it is very clear that it is also the job of powers such as Russia or China that they support these results constructively,” Scholz said.

-On Thursday, State Department spokesperson Ned Price had said America was “close to a possible deal — it’s really down to a very small number of outstanding issues.”
-But he also warned America had “no intention of offering Russia anything new or specific as it relates to the sanctions.”
+In Washington, U.S. State Department spokesman Ned Price said Friday that negotiators are “still working through a number, a very small number, but still a number of what are undoubtedly difficult issues.”
+But he also warned America had “no intention of offering Russia anything new or specific as it relates to the (Ukraine) sanctions.”

+“There will need to be decisions made in places like Tehran and Moscow,” Price told reporters.
+“And if that political will is there, if that seriousness of purpose is there, we remain confident that we can achieve a mutual return to compliance in fairly short order.”

 However, British negotiator Stephanie Al-Qaq struck a more somber note, warning Friday on Twitter that the “external factors must be resolved in next few days or agreement likely to unravel.”